Script Development / Simple Cache DFF.CACHE

 |

-Using message class methods can send messages to clients subscribed to specific topics
+Using message methods, you can send messages to clients subscribed to specific topics.

 DFF.CACHE.publish(...)

-Publish a message to a topic, parameters as follows:
+Publish a message to a topic, parameters are as follows:

 Parameter |